Musselman High School: Athletics

 Musselman High School has had winning athletic teams in sports including basketball, baseball, cheerleading, cross country, football, golf, soccer, softball, swimming, tennis, track, wrestling, and volleyball.
 MHS teams compete in the AAA WV state classification, the classification for the largest schools in the state and are overseen by the West Virginia Secondary School Activities Commission (WVSSAC).
-Football is a major sport at Musselman High School, having achieved much success through the school's history, including three WV state titles (1974,1982,1995) and twice finishing as runner-up (1983, 1989), all under coach Denny Price.
+Football is a major sport at Musselman High School, having achieved much success through the school's history, including three WV state titles (1974, 1982, 1995) and twice finishing as runner-up (1983, 1989), all under coach Denny Price.
 Price is the all-time-winningest coach in the state of West Virginia, compiling 276 wins in his 40-year coaching career.
 He retired after the 2012 season.

 The Musselman volleyball team achieved state champion titles in 2008 and 2010 During the 2010-2011 school year, the men's swim team and the softball team both captured a regional title.
 The men's cross-country team has made appearances at the AAA State Cross-Country Championships three of the past four years.

 The Musselman soccer team raised the state championship in 2021 after an almost perfect season.
 The team reached the championship game while allowing 0 home goals.
-Lead goalscorer, Dawson Heironimus, sealed the title after a hat trick in the championship game against George Washington.
+Leading goalscorer, Dawson Heironimus, sealed the title after a hat trick in the championship game against George Washington.

 Activities

 MuHS is home to three show choirs that achieved success under the direction of former director, Sherry Hager.
 "Kaleidoscope" is a mixed varsity show choir of 40 students that was founded in 1980 by Mrs. Hager and was one of the first show choirs in both West Virginia and Berkeley County.
 Kaleidoscope has competed all across the East Coast and Canada receiving numerous first place and Grand Champion awards.
 "Vivid Image" is an all-female show choir and "Elite Dimension" is the all-male show choir.
+Now these choirs are managed and led by James Miller.

 Students participate in a drama department which produces plays and musicals each year.
-Clubs and organizations offered at the school include Students Against Destructive Decisions (SADD), Rotary-Interact Club, Science Club, National Honor Society, National Art Honor Society, Chess Club, Tactical Gamers Club, Outdoor Club, Diversity, Watershed Environmental Team (WET Club), Library Club, Student Government, Bible Club, Fellowship of Christian Athletes (FCA),International Thespian Society, and Drama Club.
+Clubs and organizations offered at the school include Rotary-Interact Club, Science Club, National Honor Society, National Art Honor Society, Chess Club, Tactical Gamers Club, Outdoor Club, Diversity, Library Club, Student Government, Bible Club, Fellowship of Christian Athletes (FCA),International Thespian Society, National Honors History Club (NHHC), AV Club, Ace Club, and Black Student Union.